-Consider how you can create experiences for the hybrid work landscape around your company’s core values.
-For example, if your organization values teamwork, you might arrange a virtual team-building activity.
+It’s also important to create experiences for the hybrid workplace around your company’s core values.
+For example, if your organization values teamwork, you might arrange an in-person or virtual team-building activity.
 At Envoy, we use the Donut Slack integration to encourage employees to meet people on other teams for a virtual coffee chat or peer learning exchange.

-The hybrid model used to be seen as an alternative style of work.
-But as more employees demand flexibility, it’ll become even more common.
-Companies must meet the needs of their workforce or risk losing talent to employers that do.
+The hybrid model is no longer an alternative style of work.
+It’s here to stay.
+But, like any work model, there are benefits and disadvantages.
+As workplace leaders, you must meet the needs of your workforce or risk losing your talent to employers that do.

 Use this guide to adopt hybrid working into your organization.
 Remember, offering your people flexibility will result in greater productivity and results for your business.